What Can You Do With A Chemistry Degree

 - Chemistry teaches useful skills, (like) how to reason and solve problems.

 - Chemistry helps you to understand current events, including news about petroleum, product recalls, pollution, the environment, and technological advances.

 - Makes life's little mysteries a little less mysterious.

 - Chemistry opens up career options.

 - Chemistry is fun, (and) chemistry projects don't just go boom.
 They can glow in the dark, change colors, produces bubbles, and change states.”

 If you want to learn more about why studying chemistry is important, read our linked guide.

 A Degree is the First Step to Successful Career in Chemistry

 Look for a school with a program like the chemistry program at North Central College.
 North Central’s chemistry faculty is hands-on, working with you on your research every step of the way and giving you the chance to work on projects reserved for graduate students at most schools.
-You’ll get a great grounding in the liberal arts to help improve your resume, work in state-of-the-art laboratories with the latest technology, have easy access to job openings and internships in the Chicago research and development corridor, and receive ample opportunity to present your research.
+You’ll get a great grounding in the liberal arts to help improve your resume, work in state-of-the-art laboratories with the latest technology, have easy access to industrial chemistry job openings as well as other careers and internships in the Chicago research and development corridor, and receive ample opportunity to present your research.